-If you’re looking for a quick and easy dessert that can also double as a great breakfast or post-workout snack then you’ve come to the right place today.
+If you’re looking for a quick and easy dessert that can also double as breakfast or a snack then you’ve come to the right place today.

 This chocolate sweet potato pudding is everything you could want in a pudding (i.e. rich, creamy and chocolatey) and is incredibly easy to make.
 This is my updated version of the childhood classic.
 It’s the kind of recipe you’ll want in your arsenal if you’re looking for a treat that’s as nourishing as it is comforting.